|

 Rector of Bourton on the Hill with Moreton in Marsh 17681784.
 He was an MA

-of Pembroke College, Oxford, and
+of Pembroke College, Oxford,

-dispensation to hold both.
+obtained a dispensation to hold both.
 In 1784 he resigned the Bourton living.

 Brain, William.
-A Moreton farmer who died in
+A Moreton farmer who died in the

-got one land each of wheat, rye, pulses and barley, the heifer he bought at
+one land each of wheat, rye, pulses and barley, the heifer he bought at

 Compton, the bullock he bred the previous year, four strikes of wheat and